Who is this book for?

 If you learn how to take smart notes and organize your everyday writing accordingly, you’ll never have the problem of a blank screen ever again.

-A productive writing starts with a good note-taking system.
-If something is already writtern somewhere, its incomparably easier than assembling everything in your mind and then trying to retrive it from there.
+Productive writing starts with a good note-taking system.
+If something is already written somewhere, it’s incomparably easier than assembling everything in your mind and then trying to retrieve it from there.

-Therefore, the indicator of academic success is not to be found in people’s head but in the way they do their everyday work.
+Therefore, the indicator of academic success is not to be found in people’s heads but in the way they do their everyday work.
 Doing work in smart ways somehow leads to success.
-We can not do everything with our brain alone.
-That’s why self-discipline and and self-control are hard to achieve only with willpower.
+We can not do everything with our brains alone.
+That’s why self-discipline and self-control are hard to achieve only with willpower.
 But if the environment is changed, it becomes easy.

-So, imagine you don’t have to use your willpower of mental resource as much when you start writing.
+So, imagine you don’t have to use your willpower or mental resources as much when you start writing.
 Why?
 Because you already have a system and a different environment.
 This is where the organization of writing and note-taking comes into play.

 Everything you need to know

-A good structure is allows you to do the work seemlessly.
+A good structure allows you to do the work seamlessly.
 It enables the flow state.
 It also put us back in charge and increases our freedom to do the right things at the right time.
-The challange everyone face is to structure one’s workflow in a way that insight and new ideas become the driving forces that push us forward.
+The challenge everyone face is to structure one’s workflow in a way that insight and new ideas become the driving forces that push us forward.